 Indy allows you to determine who can view the files, which is essential for security.
 Access to your photos will remain private until you share them and Indy also allows you to unshare when you want to change the access permission.

-Indy has a free version with most of its basic functions, but you should go for the paid plan to get access to more advanced features like workflow automations, integrations, and tools to help showcase your branding.
-The paid plan starts at $4.49/month with annual billing or $9/month if you prefer to pay monthly.
+Indy has a Free plan with unlimited access to all the basic tools, but you should go for the paid plan to get access to more advanced features like workflow automations, integrations, and tools to help showcase your branding.
+The paid plan starts at $6.75/month with annual billing or $9/month if you prefer to pay monthly.

 Google Drive is an excellent file-sharing service if you are on a tight budget and do not want to spend a lot of money on a premium service.
 Also, it provides a much better way of sharing photos instead of using email attachments, as the image quality is not affected.